Pretzel Logic: Critical reception

-The album received critical praise at the time of its release.
+The album was critically praised at the time of its release.
 Bud Scoppa of Rolling Stone magazine called the album's "wonderfully fluid ensemble sound" unprecedented in popular music, and said the ambiguous lyrics "create an emotionally charged atmosphere, and the best are quite affecting."
-Down Beat asserted that "there are no better rock recording groups in America, and damn few worldwide."
-Robert Christgau found the album innovative, writing in Creem: "The music can be called jazzy without implying an insult, and Donald Fagen and Walter Becker are the real world's answer to Robert Hunter and Jerry Garcia."
-In a mixed review, Noel Coppage of Stereo Review was impressed by the music on the album, but said that "the lyrics baffle me; maybe they know what they're talking about, but I can't get a clue."
+Down Beat wrote that "there are no better rock recording groups [than Steely Dan] in America, and damn few worldwide."
+Robert Christgau wrote in Creem that "The music can be called jazzy without implying an insult, and Donald Fagen and Walter Becker are the real world's answer to Robert Hunter and Jerry Garcia [of the Grateful Dead]."
+In a mixed review, Noel Coppage of Stereo Review was impressed by the album's music but wrote that "the lyrics baffle me; maybe they know what they're talking about, but I can't get a clue."

 At the end of 1974, Pretzel Logic was named NME magazine's album of the year.
-It was also voted the second-best album of 1974 in the Pazz & Jop, an annual poll of prominent critics published by The Village Voice.
-Christgau, who created the Pazz & Jop, ranked Pretzel Logic number one on his own year-end list, and later wrote that the album encapsulated Steely Dan's "chewy perversity as aptly as its title", with vocals by Fagen that "seem like the golden mean of pop ensemble singing, stripped of histrionics and displays of technique, almost [...] sincere, modest."
+It was also voted the second-best album of 1974 in Pazz & Jop, an annual poll of prominent critics published by The Village Voice.
+Christgau, who created Pazz & Jop, ranked Pretzel Logic number one on his own year-end list, and later wrote that the album encapsulated Steely Dan's "chewy perversity as aptly as its title", with vocals by Fagen that "seem like the golden mean of pop ensemble singing, stripped of histrionics and displays of technique, almost [...] sincere, modest."

-In The All-Music Guide to Rock (1995), Rick Clark gave the album five stars out of five and wrote that, "On Pretzel Logic Steely Dan most successfully synthesized their love for jazz into their dense pop/rock sound."
-Allmusic's Stephen Thomas Erlewine called the album Steely Dan's "richest", and wrote that Becker and Fagen's songwriting was "seamless while remaining idiosyncratic and thrillingly accessible."
-Patrick McKay of Stylus Magazine called the album "superb", and noted that it found Becker and Fagen "relying instead on crack studio musicians that could realize their increasingly complex compositions".
-Rob Sheffield, writing in The Rolling Stone Album Guide (2004), said that, when making Pretzel Logic, "Steely Dan's songwriting and Fagen's singing were at their peak of fluid power: The whole album is flawless".
+In The All-Music Guide to Rock (1995), Rick Clark gave the album five stars out of five, writing, "On Pretzel Logic Steely Dan most successfully synthesized their love for jazz into their dense pop/rock sound."
+Allmusic's Stephen Thomas Erlewine called the album Steely Dan's "richest" and wrote that Becker's and Fagen's songwriting was "seamless while remaining idiosyncratic and thrillingly accessible."
+Patrick McKay of Stylus Magazine called the album "superb" and said it found Becker and Fagen "relying instead on crack studio musicians that could realize their increasingly complex compositions".
+Rob Sheffield, wrote in The Rolling Stone Album Guide (2004) that, when making Pretzel Logic, "Steely Dan's songwriting and Fagen's singing were at their peak of fluid power: The whole album is flawless".

 Pretzel Logic has appeared on retrospective "greatest albums" lists.
 In 1994, it was voted number 67 in Colin Larkin's book All Time Top 1000 Albums, with Larkin calling the album's mix of jazz, R&B, and pop styles "highly inventive" and "greater than the sum of its parts"; it fell to number 292 in the update of the ranking from the year 2000.
-In 2003, the album was ranked number 385 on Rolling Stones list of the "500 Greatest Albums of All Time"; it dropped one position, to number 386, on the 2012 update of the list.
+In 2003, the album ranked 385th on Rolling Stones list of the "500 Greatest Albums of All Time"; it dropped to 386th on the 2012 update of the list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.